Hippodrome State Theatre

 The Hippodrome Theatre (locally known as The Hippodrome or The Hipp) is a regional professional theatre in downtown Gainesville, Florida, United States.
 It was founded in 1973 by local actors and was added to the U.S. National Register of Historic Places on July 10, 1979.

 History

 U.S. Post Office and District Courthouse

 The building itself was completed in 1911, and served as a U.S. Post Office (on the first floor) and a Courthouse of the United States District Court for the Northern District of Florida (on the second floor).

+Structure

 Interior design

 The present-day interior maintains much of the original walls, doors and beams from its post office and courthouse era.

+Historic hand-operated elevator

 The Hippodrome building also has one of the oldest working elevators in Florida which requires the operator to manually close the screen, the door, and then pull a crank to operate.

+The elevator was temporarily taken out of service in January 2024 after an inspection revealed issues with its braking system.

+After a year of planning, restoration of the elevator began in February 2025.
+The renovations are estimated to cost $135,799 and are being funded by Alachua County's Wild Spaces & Public Places half-cent sales tax.
+They include the repair of damaged components and fabrication of new parts.

 Modern renovations

 In 2013, due to the imminent discontinuation of 35 mm movie film, the theater used a combination of grant funding and a Kickstarter project to help fund its transition to digital projectors, which it estimated to cost $40,000.

 The theater received a series of renovations in 2020, which included lobby improvements, better indoor and outdoor lighting, new speakers, and improved air conditioning.
 These renovations cost the theater over $324,000 and were partially funded by Wild Spaces & Public Places, a 2016 Alachua County tax initiate.